 - Levels of the hunger hormone (ghrelin) are reduced by 50 to 65 percent.
 The removed portion of the stomach contains cells that produce the hormone.
 Patients report feeling less hungry between their meals.

 - There is a change in the manner that fatty food intakes are handled by your digestive track.
-Patients report losing their taste for foods that are rich in sugar & fat, such as fried food, soft drink, and fried food, which appear to make them queezy, unsettled, or feel more bloated.
+Patients report losing their taste for foods that are rich in sugar and fat, such as fried food, soft drink, and fried food, which appear to make them queezy, unsettled, or feel more bloated.
 Dietitians like this facet of the sleeve because it assists patients take on healthier eating habits.

 Benefit of sleeve gastrectomy